aeonSolutions/AeonLabs-HomeAutomation-Distributed-power_storage/README.md

 - [USB-A Power Scheduler](https://github.com/aeonSolutions/AeonLabs-HomeAutomation-USB-A-Power-Scheduler)

 This is a simple Power Scheduler with BLE / WIFI connectivity to turn ON or OFF a USB-A port/Plug / outlet at any give day and hour.
 Compatible with all major commercial vendors and also open source vendors such as home assistant.
+The innovation of this  USB Power Scheduler device is in the ability to schedule charging to specific times during the day and night according to the price of electricity change.
+It can be programmed using machine learning to connect to a electricity market data source and calculate the best time to schedule power according to the price variations on the electricity markets.

 <p align="center">
    <img src="https://github.com/aeonSolutions/AeonLabs-HomeAutomation-USB-A-Power-Scheduler/blob/main/media/pcb_front.png" height="200"">